mowings/resume/resume.md

 - Pre-kubernetes designed and implemented an LXC-based CD system using node agents built in Golang, and utilizng S3, Git, Puppet and (later) Ansible for container provisioning.

 ### But wait -- there's more
-My career in tech stretches back nearly 35 years.
-I have include only the last dozen or so for the sake of brevity.
-I have around 15 years of experience with AWS, as well as Postgres,
+My career in tech stretches back some years.
+For the sake of brevity, I have include only the last dozen or so.
+I'd be happy to provide more job history on request.

 ## Patents/Publications